Ms Jane Schwager AO - Chair

 Graham McGuinness has a Bachelor of Health Administration degree, Post Graduate Diploma in Personnel Management & Industrial Relations and is a past President and current Fellow of the Australian College of Health Service Executives.

 Graham has had vast Board Director and consultancy experience at the executive level, over 50 years’ experience in the healthcare industry and is passionate about the delivery of the Central Coast’s healthcare/ hospital system.
-Graham is currently on the Board of the Central Coast Local Health District, Chair of the Central Coast Community Care Association (an aged care organisation), Chair of Employment & Training Australia, (a Central Coast Training organisation) and a Director of the Central Coast Hospice and Palliative Care Foundation.
-He was a past CEO of the Central Coast Area health Service.
+Graham is currently on the Board of the Central Coast Local Health District, Chair of the Central Coast Community Care Association (an aged care organisation), Chair of Employment & Training Australia, (a Central Coast Training organisation) and a Director of the Central Coast Hospice, Palliative Care Foundation, Regional Development Australia, PACE Limited and Salvation Army Regional Advisory Board.
+He was a past CEO of the Central Coast Area Health Service.

 Mrs Elizabeth Ward